 Singapore is well suited for an examination of the distributional effects of cooling measures.
 Starting in September 2009, cooling measures were implemented with increasing intensity over ten rounds until the full framework was in place in December 2013.
 Our data cover 2009Q1-2016Q2 and allow to assess the total effect on social welfare once all cooling measures are in place, but allow also to examine the changes in welfare once new measure are introduced.
 An additional source of comparative evidence comes from the segmentation of the housing market in Singapore.
 While the public sector is under state control and caters to citizens and permanent residents, the private sector offers housing to foreigners and well-off citizens.
-The private sector has been the main target of cooling measures from the public sector.
+The private sector has been the main target of cooling measures and the authorities were keen to avoid spillovers of cooling measures from the private into the public sector.

 In this paper, we provide three novel pieces of evidence on the dynamics of housing wealth distributions amid cooling measures in Singapore.
 Firstly, the housing wealth in both the public had generally remained above the post-crisis period until the tenth round of cooling measures.
 Whereas, owners in the private sectors experienced deteriorating housing wealth from the fourth round.
 Secondly, the housing wealth did not change monotonically across the cooling measure rounds.
 Particularly, housing wealth in the private sector was adversely affected slightly earlier as compared to that in the public sector, due to that the initial rounds targeted at the private sector only.
-Thirdly, upon examining the housing wealth of a notional household owning a dwelling with standard characteristics, we find that this household enjoys better housing wealth than the postcrisis period even in the private sector.
+Thirdly, upon examining the housing wealth of a notional household owning a dwelling with standard characteristics, we find that this household enjoys better housing wealth than the post-crisis period even in the private sector.

-&lt;sup>1There have been a few minor adjustments to the regulatory framework since then.
+1There have been a few minor adjustments to the regulatory framework since then.